lubo93/disease-testing/README.md

 ## Project Description

-This project enables users to generate random and biased testing distributions.
+This project enables users to analyze COVID-19 mortality data and generate random and biased (disease) testing distributions.

+Please run the files in ``excess_deaths'' to compute different mortality measures and analyze COVID-19 mortality data for different jurisdiction.
+(Make sure that you download the most recent source data, see below.)

-You can simply run the examples ``testing_analytical_replacement_false.py`` and ``testing_analytical_replacement_true.py`` in the ``src`` folder and plot the generated results with ``testing_plot.py``.
-The resulting plot should look like this one:
+To study the influence of different type I and II errors (or false-positive and false-negative rates) on disease testing distributions, you can use the examples ``testing_analytical_replacement_false.py`` and ``testing_analytical_replacement_true.py`` in the ``src`` folder and plot the generated results with ``testing_plot.py``.
+The resulting plot will be similar to the one shown below:

 ![Image](testing.png)

-In addition, you can also run the files in ``excess_deaths'' to compute different mortality measures.
-(Make sure that you download the most recent source data, see below.)

 ## Related Data Sources